amaranth-unm/amaranth-unm.github.io/3d-printing/2d-to-3d.md

 <br style="clear: both">

 ## Example 2: Middleton Cross
 This example shows the limitations of Meshy.ai because it generated a strange interpretation of the markings on the cross, especially with the face of the human figure.
+Also, Meshy.ai decided to regenerate the part of the cross that no longer exists.
+Meshy.ai does allow for refining and giving instructions for new iterations of the generation, but you will not have full control over what the AI decides to create.
 <br style="clear: both">
 {% include figure.html
-  class="right"
+  class="left"
   width="35%"
   caption="Line drawing of Middleton Cross" image-path="images/middleton_cross.jpg"
 %}

 {% include figure.html
-  class="left"
+  class="right"
   width="35%"
   caption="Meshy rendering of Middleton Cross" image-path="images/meshy-middleton.jpg"